RaffaeleBerzoini/NERONE/README.md

   ```

-* Put your image into the working directory.
+* Put your calibration dataset into the working directory.
 You should have something like this:

 ```text
 NERONE   # your WRK_DIR